 \subsection{Interpretability}

-We obtain the saliency maps of the input channels, calculate the sensor-wise maximum saliency over time and plot them in Fig. \ref{fig:saliency} for two typical and complementary tasks, i.e., wrist extension and wrist flexion for subject 1, session 1 of the Flexwear-HD dataset.
+To interpret the features learnt by the model, we make use of saliency maps of the input channels.
+Fig. \ref{fig:saliency} plots the sensor-wise maximum saliency over time for two typical, complementary tasks, i.e., wrist extension and wrist flexion for subject 1, session 1 of FlexWear-HD.
 It can be observed from Fig. \ref{fig:saliency} that the saliency for extensor sensors are higher (in blue) for the extension task, while those for the flexion sensors (in orange) are higher for the flexion task.

-A detailed analysis reveals that for the extension task, the top $10$ important channels are found to be $30,44,31,46,47,25,45,61,34, 28$, all of which are located near the posterior side of the hand and capture sEMG from extensor muscles.
+A detailed analysis reveals that for the extension task, the top $10$ channels are found to be $30,44,31,46,47,25,45,61,34, 28$, all of which are located on the posterior side of the hand and capture sEMG from extensor muscles.
 Specifically, sensors $30, 31$ are placed (in middle) near extensor carpi radialis longus (ECRL) muscle which is important for functional wrist extension tasks.
-On the other hand, for flexion task, channels $19,39,1,20,31,17,49,61,47, 34$ are the top $10$ important channels, of which, $7$ sensors are placed in the anterior side of the forearm, covering flexor muscles near flexor carpi radialis (FCR) and $3$ sensors placed on the posterior side covering the extensor muscles.
+On the other hand, for flexion task, channels $19,39,1,20,31,17,49,61,47, 34$ are the top $10$ channels, of which, $7$ sensors are placed on the anterior side of the forearm, covering flexor muscles near flexor carpi radialis (FCR) and $3$ sensors are placed on the posterior side covering the extensor muscles.
 This is in line with the observation in the literature that for wrist flexion task, the flexor muscles are more active than the extensor muscles, with some extensors muscles activating as a synergist to stabilize the movement \cite{dash2019quantification}.
-Thus, the model extract features from sensors that are in agreement with the underlying mechanisms of hand movement.
+Thus, the features extracted by the model are in agreement with the underlying mechanisms of hand movement.